But, let's start from very, very tasteful sphere-like slightly dirty, somewhre shitty, sometimes smelly rotten eggs!!!

 Eggs are not 4-dimentional.
 They are not 2-dimentional objects aither.
 But we can arrange them across the 2d plane surface.
 You, count please, how many white eggs are aroud the central green-painted egg?
 Yes!
 6!
 Of course, in 2d space, or on flat plane surface of your table you can arrange six spheres of exactly the same radius around one

 We can build from eggs some picturesque 3d constructins.

-In 3d space, around one sphere we can arrange 12 spheres of the same radius.
+In 3d space around one sphere we can arrange 12 spheres of exactly the same

 the same radius.